ABOUT WARPFIVE™ STIRLING ENGINE DESIGN

 STIRLING ENGINE RELIABILITY TEST

 Stirling engines are incredibly reliable.
-The engines on the Warpfive test bed have exceeded 22 years of normal use (and still counting).
-During this time period they’ve been oiled only three times with no other maintenance.
+The engines on the Warpfive test bed have exceeded 22 years of normal use.
+During this time period they’ve been oiled only four times with no other maintenance.

 HOW A STOVE FAN WORKS?